-Boulanee Katchalu | Afghani Bolani is a potato stuffed Vegan Flatbread from Afghanistan.
+Boulanee Katchalu | Afghani Bolani | Stuffed Flatbread

 Boulanee, also spelled as Bolani is a Farsi name for 'stuffed bread' and is a kind of flatbread from Afghanistan.
-This is once again a vegan flatbread and depending on what kind of fillings we use, the names of the flatbread differs.
+This is once again a vegan flatbread and depending on what kind of fillings we use, the names of the flatbread differ.

-Flatbread is a great option when following vegan lifestyle.
+Flatbread is a great option when following a vegan lifestyle.
 My first flatbread for the A-Z International Flatbread, the Aish Baladi is a vegan flatbread as well.
-Boulanee Katchalu | Afghani Bolani, is quite similar to the Indian Aloo Paratha.
+Boulanee Katchalu is quite similar to the Indian Aloo Paratha.

-The Aloo paratha is usually in the circular shape, whereas the Boulanee Katchalu | Afghani Bolani is made into a half circle shape (kind of like a turn over) and then pan fried.
+The Aloo paratha is usually a circular shape, whereas the Afghani Bolani is made into a half-circle shape (kind of like a turnover) and then pan-fried.

-Also the aloo parathas are made with whole wheat flour and the Afghani Bolani is made with all purpose flour.
-Since the dough is made with all purpose flour, it is highly recommended that we rest the dough for us to easily roll.
+Also, the aloo parathas are made with whole wheat flour and the Afghani Bolani is made with all-purpose flour.
+Since the dough is made with all-purpose flour, it is highly recommended that we rest the dough for us to easily roll.
 It is also important to seal the rolled dough well so the stuffing does not come out when frying.

-I used mashed potatoes, spring onions and cilantro in my stuffing and it was quite filling.
+I used mashed potatoes, spring onions, and cilantro in my stuffing and it was quite filling.
 It did not need anything on the side as it had enough flavor by itself.
 There is not much cooking for the filling by itself.
-We just need to use cooked and mashed potatoes and the rest of the ingredients are just added mixed with it.
+We just need to use cooked and mashed potatoes and the rest of the ingredients are just added and mixed with it.

 My Other recipes in the A-Z International Flatbread Series -